Belief overview

 What it is: Most Protestant traditions recognize baptism and the Lord's Supper as the two central rites instituted by Christ.

-How the religion understands it: Some traditions prefer to call them sacraments, while others call them ordinances.
-In general, the other Christian rites do not receive the same sacramental status they hold in Catholic and Orthodox traditions.
+How the religion understands it: Some traditions prefer to call them sacraments; others, ordinances.
+In general, the other Christian rites do not receive the same sacramental status as in the Catholic and Orthodox traditions.

-Context: The reduction of the sacramental number is an important historical trait of the Reformation, although the language and theology of these rites vary greatly among denominations.
+Context: The reduction of the sacramental number is an important historical feature of the Reformation, although the language and theology of these rites vary considerably among denominations.

 Supportive